websight-io/docs/docs/docs/developers/development/dialogs/tabs/index.md

 ## Description

-The Tabs comonent allows the user to add a tab panel.
+The Tabs dialog field allows the user to add a tab panel.

 ## Example